 - Companion Cube: Parodied and lampshaded whenever the puppets (especially Peanut) point out they're... well... puppets.Peanut: I'm a real boy!

 - The "poliosis" gaffe becomes even more hilarious when you learn that a condition by that name actually exists.
-(It's not a skeletal condition, however; it's white patches in your hair.)
+(It's not a skeletal condition; it's white patches in your hair.
+Nor does it have anything to do with scoliosis or polio.)

 - Creepy Crossdresser: Achmed dressed up as "an American woman" as the costume he finds to be the scariest in Minding the Monsters.